the-isf-academy/making-with-code/content/cs9/unit00/initial_setup.md

 ✅ **Fill out this form to notify your teachers if your install was successfull:** [forms.gle/xSKm6Xv7G3NYQ4EF7](https://forms.gle/xSKm6Xv7G3NYQ4EF7)

-A successful setup will look something like this:
+A successful setup will look something like below.
+It is okay if the version numbers do not match.
+This just means the package has been updated.

 {{< figure src="images/courses/cs9/unit00/-000_initialsetup15.png" width="80%" alt-text="mwc setup" >}}